 People with a disability or chronic illness have a much harder time participating in social life, whether this has to do with work, accommodation, social activities, or mobility.
 Improving participation is the aim of all the activities undertaken within this theme.

 ZonMw contributes to this improvement through knowledge development and by promoting the dissemination and practical application of this knowledge.
 This cannot succeed without the involvement and practical experience of the target groups themselves, so these are given central importance.

-16 researchers who have recently gained their PhDs will do research at foreign research institutions thanks to a Rubicon grant from NWO.
-The Rubicon programme is intended to give young, highly promising researchers the opportunity to gain international research experience.
+16 researchers who have recently received their PhDs can do their research at foreign research institutes thanks to a Rubicon grant from NWO.
+The Rubicon programme gives young, highly promising researchers the opportunity to gain international research experience.

 Hoe beïnvloedt digitalisering de maatschappij?
 Twee jaar na het verschijnen van de onderzoeksagenda "Digitale samenleving" van de Vereniging van Universiteiten (VSNU) blikken vier betrokken onderzoekers terug op de afgelopen periode.
 Wat kunnen zij nu zeggen over de manier waarop digitalisering alle aspecten van het dagelijks leven bereikt en verandert?
 De sprekers gaan ook in op de rol van de wetenschap in het beantwoorden van die vragen.